scottybrown/unsleepify/README.md

 # Unsleepify
 An alarm app without alarms.
 Just cool beats and nice melodies to rock you out of your slumber.

-Uses Spotify, who have a history of banning such use of their API.
-This is not for app stores - this is for me and mine.
+Uses Spotify, who may frown upon such use of their API.
+As such this is not for Play store distribution.

 ## TODO
 - skip song, because that one Sigur Ros song is just too much